-Discrating of the prior written permission of IHS Markit Ltd. or any of its affiliates ("IHS Markit") is strictly prohibited.
-IHS Markit or any endia or by any means, without the prior written permission of IHS Markit Ltd. or any of its affiliates ("IHS Markit") is strictly prohibited.
-IHS Markit or any of Its affiliates ("IHS Markit") is strictly prohibited.
-IHS Markit or any of Its affiliates ("IHS Markit") is strictly prohibited.
-IHS Markit or any of Its affiliates ("IHS Markit") is strictly prohibited.
-IHS Markit or any of Its affiliates ("IHS Markit") is strictly prohibited.
-IHS Markit or any of Its affiliates ("IHS Markit") is strictly prohibited.
-IHS Markit or any obligation to update this presentation that are subject to license.
-Opinions, statements, estimates, and projections in this presentation (including other media) are solely those of the individual author(s) has any obligation to update this presentation in the event that any content, opinion, statement, estimate, or projection (collectively, "information") changes or subsequently becomes inaccurate.
+The information contained in this presentation is confidential.
+Any unauthorized use, disclosure, reproduction, or dissemination, in full or in part, in any media or by any means, without the prior written permission of IHS Markit Ltd. or any of its affiliates ("IHS Markit") is strictly prohibited.
+IHS Markit owns all IHS Markit logos and trade names contained in this presentation that are subject to license.
+Opinions, statements, estimates, and projections in this presentation (including other media) are solely those of the individual author(s) at the time of writing and do not necessarily reflect the opinions of IHS Markit.
+Neither IHS Markit neathor(s) has any obligation to update this presentation in the event that any content, opinion, statement, estimate, or projection (collectively, "information") changes or subsequently becomes inaccurate.
 IHS Markit makes no warranty, expressed or implied, as to the accuracy, completeness, or timeliness of any information in this presentation, and shall not in any way be liable to any recipient for any inaccuracies or omissions.
-Without limiting the foregoing, IHS Markit shall have no liability whatsoever to any recipient as a result of or in connection with any information provided, or any course of action determined, by it or any third parky, whether or not based on any information provided.
-The inclusion of a link to an external website by IHS Markit should not be understood to be an endorsement of that website or the site's owners (or their products/services).
+Without limiting the foregoing, IHS Markit shall have no liability whatsoever to any recipient, whether in contract, in tort (including negligence), under warranty, under statute or otherwise, in respect of any loss or damage suffered by any recipient as a result of or in connection with any information provided, or any course of action determined, by it or any third party, whether or not based on any information provided.
+The inclusion of a link to an atternal website by IHS Markit should not be understood to be an endorsement of that website or the site's owners (or their products/services).
 IHS Markit is not responsible for either the content or output of external websites.
 Copyright © 2022, IHS MarkitTM.
 All rights reserved and all intellectual property rights are retained by IHS Markit.